cs544-wisc/s24/p3/README.md

     -   Clarify client use of third-party packages
     -   Clarify symmetric cache entries

 ## Setup

+Join the classroom and clone the provided code.

 Run `setup.sh` to get all of the relevant and up-to-date autograding files.

+Commit early and often to save your work!

+For this assignment, we recommend either using [VSCode with SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) or vim/nano via the terminal.

 ## Part 1: Math Cache